urbit/docs/tutorials/arvo/arvo.md

 <img class="mv5 w-100" src="https://media.urbit.org/docs/arvo/stack.png">

 Ultimately, everything that happens in Arvo is reduced to Unix events.
-This page focuses on Arvo as if it were run on bare metal, while (some other page) goes into detail on how the Nock virtual machine works and talks with Unix.
+Here we depict the stack from userspace apps Dojo and Landscape down to Unix.
+(I need to change this, Landscape is not actuall a Gall app)

 ## The kernel